FLHDE/freelancer-maximized-draw-distances/README.md

 ### Manually
 * Download the latest version of the mod under "Releases"
 * Open the .flmod file using your favorite file archiver
-* Extract the files to your Freelancer folder
+* Extract the content to your Freelancer folder and make sure you allow all files to be overwritten

 ## Credits